-CHIMPANZEE HABITUATION VS GORILLA HABITUATION IN UGANDA
+WHAT IS THE DIFFERENCE BETWEEN CHIMPANZEE HABITUATION VS GORILLA HABITUATION IN UGANDA

 Are you interested in participating in chimpanzee habituation or gorilla habituation in Uganda, where you will have the opportunity to get a close-up view of the various primates in the wild?
 For tourists interested in seeing primates in the wild, chimpanzee trekking is the most popular activity.
 Chimpanzee safaris in Uganda are quite memorable.
 However, for tourists interested in getting a close-up view of the chimpanzees, you can take part in chimpanzee habituation in Uganda, which is only conducted in the Kibale Forest National Park.
 Other national parks that offer chimpanzee trekking are Queen Elizabeth National Park, Budongo Forest, and Kibale National Park.
-On the other hand, gorilla habituation is only done in Bwindi impenetrable forest national park despite the fact that both Bwindi Impenetrable National Park and Mgahinga National Park in Uganda offer opportunities for gorilla trekking.
+On the other hand, gorilla habituation is only done in Bwindi Impenetrable Forest National Park, despite the fact that both Bwindi Impenetrable National Park and Mgahinga National Park in Uganda offer opportunities for gorilla trekking.

-There are several aspects of the activities that you should take into consideration before participating in them for an incredible experience while choosing between chimpanzee habituation in Uganda and gorilla habituation in Uganda; these include:
+There are several aspects of the activities that you should take into consideration before participating in them for an incredible experience while choosing between chimpanzee habituation in Uganda and gorilla habituation in Uganda.
+These include:

 According to the Uganda Wildlife Authority, you can also book a variety of tourist activities in Uganda, such as a boat tour through Murchison Falls National Park, a hike through the Virunga Mountains, an opportunity to track lions in Queen Elizabeth National Park, and other unforgettable experiences for a successful safari.

-You can go chimpanzee trekking in other nations as well as visiting the Senkwenkwe gorilla orphanage and the Lwiro chimpanzee sanctuary to learn more about how the primates are cared for in captivity before they are returned to the wild.
+You can go chimpanzee trekking in other nations as well as visit the Senkwenkwe gorilla orphanage and the Lwiro chimpanzee sanctuary to learn more about how the primates are cared for in captivity before they are returned to the wild.
 Going on a gorilla trek in Rwanda is also rewarding because you can see not only the habituated gorilla families, but you can also visit Dian Fossey's grave while on the Dian Fossey hike to learn more about her legacy and her contributions to the habituation of gorillas in Africa.